 I’ve hopped around a lot in the RPG hobby, and while I got off the D&D train, my current game of choice, Pathfinder, is an extremely close cousin of the world’s first role-playing game.
 While there are a lot of reasons I tend to stick close to the D&D tradition, one of the major ones is the oddball humor that the game’s history is steeped in.

 I like a good beer and pretzels game, where the play is fairly casual and the jokes are frequent.
 And when it comes to D&D-style fantasy, the jokes have been baked into the game for decades now.

-For example: the 1st edition Dungeon Master’s Guide, which people even today hold up as being sources of inspiration and ideas in an RPG.
-You know what 99% of people who have read this book remember?
+Even today, people hold up the 1st edition Dungeon Master’s Guide as a great source of inspiration and ideas for any RPG.
+But you know what 99% of people who read that book really remember?
 The wandering harlot table, of course.

 What exactly is the different between a saucy tart and a wanton wench?
 What makes a wealthy procuress different from an expensive doxy?
 I doubt even Gary Gygax knew.

-A few years later, we get the Fiend Folio, which introduced us to the infamous flumph:
+A few years later, the Fiend Folio introduced us to the infamous flumph:

 Quoting from the text, “The flumph ‘flies’ by sucking air into its mouth and expelling it through its underside.”
 Also, “the flumph repels an attack with a squirt of foul-smelling liquid.”
 Yeah, it’s basically a flying diarrhea monster.

 But that’s a silly thing from the 70s that was quickly forgotten, right?
 Nope.
 The creators of 5th edition D&D determined they were so iconic to the game that they made their way into the updated Monster Manual.